Enhance your Grizzly experience! Join a student organization, participate in diversity or leadership training. Just get involved.

 Applications begin during the fall semester for conference attendance the next spring semester.

-To learn more about the next conference and the fall semester application process, contact Rontai Walker, associate director of Student Involvement and the Student Center, email@example.com.
+Contact Student Involvement to learn more about the next conference and the fall semester application process.

 Participation in registered student organizations (RSOs) compels students to apply classroom lessons to experience-driven learning environments marked by communication, critical thinking, collaboration, decision-making, project execution, leadership and assessment.
 And it’s fun.

-GGC offers more than 100+ registered student organizations with varying interests and goals.
+GGC offers over 100 registered student organizations with varying interests and goals.
 Don’t see anything that interests you, then start your own organization.

 Types of RSOs